Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

 -- Load the dataset you want to fine-tune your model on; you can use Pandas `DataFrame` to sort/select a portion of the training dataset, as in `load_data`.

  -- Tokenisation: tokenise the training and evaluation sets of the data (specify the number of examples).
-Similar to `model spec` but use the dataset for tokenisation as in `specify_data`.
+Similar to `model spec` except we use the dataset for tokenisation as in `specify_data`.

  -- Initialise the model with the 'function` as before with tokenised training and evaluation sets.

  -- Training or fine-tuning the model using the `Trainer` module from the `Transformers` library as in `training`.
-Check the extended set of arguments.
+Check the extended set of arguments at [the Trainer class of TRansformers](https://huggingface.co/docs/transformers/en/main_classes/trainer)

  ## Tutorial video: step-by-step guide to fine-tuning a large language model